tsperf/tracer/README.md

 If the trace is run with a version of `tsc` that includes timestamps in `types.json`, type count metrics are also displayed.
 A PR to include these timestamps or tooling to automatically patch them in are works in progress.
 See https://github.com/typeholes/TypeScript/tree/trace-data-5-4 for a version you can build yourself.

+## Credits

+We are grateful to [Algora](https://console.algora.io/) for creating the [TSPerf Type Challenge](https://console.algora.io/challenges/tsperf) and to its sponsors.

 ## Help wanted

 - Improve UX/API of the plugin - for example, more settings to customise how data is displayed to the user and better display of the traces